erikkjellgren/erikkjellgren.github.io/_posts/2023-01-06-jordan_wigner_representation.md

 \end{matrix}\right)
 \end{eqnarray} $$

-It can easily be verified that these operators are indeed unitrary:
+It can easily be verified that these operators are indeed unitary:

 $$ \begin{eqnarray}
 XX^\dagger &=& \left(\begin{matrix}